-- Recommended underlayment. - Use a wood adhesive thick enough and that remains flexible to ensure proper adhesion such as: - Recognized carpenter glue meeting CSA 0112.4 (do not use multi-purpose glue) - Wood Adhesive Type 2 (carpenter glue, enhanced PVA glue, etc.).
-Please refer to the adhesive manufacturer for the mechanical properties of the glue. - Waterproof adhesive tape (3M tape). - Prefinished accessories such as reducers, stair nosings, etc. are available from your Mirage Authorized dealer.
+- Recommended underlayment. - Use a wood glue with a sufficiently thick consistency that retains flexibility for optimal adhesion.
+Consider the following options: - Carpenter's glue of a trusted brand that meets the CSA 0112.4 standard (avoid using multi-purpose glue). - Type 2 wood glue (such as carpenter's glue, enhanced PVA glue, etc.).
+Please refer to adhesive manufacturer for detailed mechanical properties. - Waterproof adhesive tape (3M tape).

 Note: MIRAGE cannot be held responsible for any floor damage resulting from use of inadequate fasteners or adhesive, differing from those recommended.
-All the installation material must be at the recommended room temperature prior to the installation ± 72 °F (± 22 °C).
+All the installation material must be at the recommended room temperature prior to the installation \pm 72 °F (\pm 22 °C).